-WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) spoke on the Senate floor to express her concerns with President Biden’s lack of support for Israel.
+WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) delivered floor remarks regarding President Biden’s lack of support for Israel.

 To watch Senator Blackburn’s speech, click below or here.

 You can read the transcript below or in the Congressional Record.